DennisGankin/DennisGankin/README.md

 ### Hi there 👋

-When I'm not sleaping I dream.
+When I'm not sleeping, I dream.

 <!--
 **DennisGankin/DennisGankin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.